Volentix/vdexnode/src/vdexnode/README.md

 ### config

-Edit from line 30 of docker-compose.yml.
+Edit values for EOSKEY, BITCOIN_USER, and BITCOIN_PASS below line 30 of docker-compose.yml.
-See below to see where these values come from.
+* See below to see where these values come from. *

 ##### EOSIO active key
 EOSKEY=Your EOSIO active key
 You need to get your `active` EOS public key (The key you got from Verto app) which is associated with your EOSIO account name
 If you only have your EOSIO account name, follow the instructions below:
 - Go to EOS block explorer: https://eosflare.io/
 - Insert EOS account name in the search field (12 characters)
 - Go to permissions tab
 - Copy your `active` EOS public key
 <img width="1414" alt="Screen Shot 2019-08-28 at 10 12 41 AM" src="https://user-images.githubusercontent.com/2269864/63877425-77876380-c97c-11e9-88e3-cd0a43d4cca5.png">